METdance is currently looking for board members. Do you have a passion for dance performance, the arts and education?

 Michelle Smith, Acting Secretary and Executive Director, has a background of over 24 years of ballet training including the New York City Ballet and San Francisco Ballet and a Bachelor of Fine Arts from Texas Christian University.
 After college she joined the Delia Stewart Dance Company working first as principal dancer and then as Manager of the company and Director of the school where she established a children’s program and diversified the adult’s program that became the base for the Houston Metropolitan Dance Center.
 She has been involved in the Houston arts and dance community now for over 30 years.
 In the business world, Michelle was office manager of several real estate firms for her first 10 years in Houston.

 Marlana Doyle, Artistic Director, is originally from Massachusetts and graduated from Point Park University in 2001 with a BA in Dance.
-Marlana has been dancing with METdance for the past fifteen years and was a major part of the company’s reorganization in 2003.
+Marlana has been dancing with METdance for the past sixteen years and was a major part of the company’s reorganization in 2003.
 Under her direction, Marlana’s artistic vision has taken the company to new levels of excellence and growth while holding tightly to the company’s long tradition of diversity and versatility in its dancers, choreographers, collaborators, and content.
-Marlana represents METdance as a member of Dance Source Houston, Association of Performing Arts Presenters (APAP) and Dance USA, spending the last nine years as an emerging leader at both APAP and Dance USA.
-She was awarded the Dance USA Leadership Mentee Fellowship for the institute of training in 2012 and is currently serving as a Dance USA Artistic Director Council Chair for the 2016 – 2017 Season.
+Marlana represents METdance as a member of Dance Source Houston, Association of Performing Arts Presenters (APAP) and Dance USA, spending the last ten years as an emerging leader at both APAP and Dance USA.
+She was awarded the Dance USA Leadership Mentee Fellowship for the institute of training in 2012 and is currently serving as a Dance USA Artistic Director Council Chair for the 2016 – 2019 Seasons.
 Marlana has also served on many grant and organizational panels for the Houston Arts Alliance.
 Marlana is also a guest teacher and an award winning choreographer for her students throughout the US.
 She lives in Sugar Land TX with her husband Ben and her two adorable daughters Olivia and Evie

 Anne Sears is originally from San Antonio, Texas, and moved to Houston in 2001.
 After practicing law for four years, she transitioned to the nonprofit sector and now devotes her time to community service.
 She has experience in development as well as in career coaching.
 Anne’s passion for dance began at the METdance Center in 2011 when she took her first dance class, and she has continued to be a student of METdance ever since.